Facing $1.5B deficit, California State University to hike tuition 6% annually for next 5 years

-SAN FRANCISCO (AP) — Trustees at California State University, the nation’s largest public university system, voted Wednesday to raise student tuition by 6% each year for five consecutive years to try to narrow a $1.5 billion deficit, a decision that some students called “disheartening.”
+SAN FRANCISCO (AP) — Trustees at California State University, the nation’s largest public university system, voted Wednesday to raise student tuition by 6% each year for five consecutive years to try to narrow a $1.5 billion deficit, a decision that some students called disheartening.

 The university’s governing board voted 9-0 to approve the increases that will start across the 23-campus system in the fall of 2024.
 Annual tuition for full-time California undergraduate students will increase by $342 next year to $6,084.
 By the 2028-2029 school year, those students will be paying $7,682.